 Inbound connectivity requirements

-The following hybrid solutions require inbound connectivity from Office 365 to SharePoint Server:
+The following hybrid solutions require inbound connectivity from Microsoft 365 to SharePoint Server:

-Inbound hybrid search (displaying search results from SharePoint Server in Office 365)
+Inbound hybrid search (displaying search results from SharePoint Server in Microsoft 365)

 Hybrid Business Connectivity Services

-Hybrid Duet Enterprise Online for Microsoft SharePoint and SAP
+Hybrid Duet Enterprise Online for Microsoft SharePoint in Microsoft 365 and SAP

 For each of these hybrid solutions, the requirements in the following sections apply.

 Additional hardware requirements

 Inbound connectivity requires the following: